seetaresearch/dragon/docs/api/python/dragon/random.rst

   : Return a tensor initialized from the glorot uniform distribution.

   `multinomial(...) <random/multinomial.html>`_
-  : Return a tensor with indices sampled from the multinomial distribution.
+  : Return a tensor with index sampled from the multinomial distribution.

   `normal(...) <random/normal.html>`_
   : Return a tensor initialized from the normal distribution.